AdaCore/gnatstudio/docs/users_guide/debugging.rst

   which is the name of a variable, or one of its fields, in the current scope for the debugger.
-The command `graph print` creates a frozen item, one that is not automatically refreshed when the debugger stops, while :samp:`graph display` displays an item that's automatically refreshed.
+The command `graph print` creates a frozen item, one that is not automatically refreshed when the debugger stops, while :samp:`graph display` displays an item that is automatically refreshed.

   The new item is associated with a number displayed in its title bar.
   This number can be specified with the :samp:`num` keyword and can be used